 To keep up with ever-changing challenges and expanding markets, companies need to adapt how they work.
 Lectra®'s fashion and apparel solutions help the global fashion industry enhance their value chain and develop products with expertise, based on best practice methodologies and technologies.

 The module will expose students to Lectra® technologies used in all levels of the fashion industry and will typically include; digitising, pattern creation, digital manipulation and adjustments, virtual sewing and 3D fit simulation on virtual avatars.

 Year three (Level 6)

-This module enables students to bring together all of their acquired skills throughout their studies into a major project.
-The module will include research into a specially selected theme and market for the application of the design development process, from concept to final product.
-Each student work will be guided by an individual Negotiated Learning Agreement, which is formulated by each student with advice from module staff.
-The Negotiated Learning Agreement will map out the exact content and direction, which each student wishes to demonstrate their skills.
+This module enables students to consolidate all of their acquired skills throughout their studies into a major project.
+The module will include research into theme and market for the application of the design development process, from concept to final product.
+Each student will work to an individual negotiated programme of study which is formulated by each student and will map out the exact content and direction, in which they aspire to demonstrate their skills.

 Key areas to be covered will include; the selection and research into concept and market place, idea generation, design development and fabric selection, leading through to the final selection of a range of 4 - 6 outfits for pattern cutting and production.

 Students will have options, womenswear, menswear and knitwear within their choice of projects in this module.